-Eku smiled.
+Eku's smile broadened.
 He had not known that and found it pleasing.

 "A necklace with an eagle talon, that is what I have always wanted," he said, talking quickly again, like he had lost control of his mouth.
 "To be a hunter and wear a fish eagle necklace."